krthickman/Genomics-Technologies-and-Analysis-Course/README.md

 This course includes information on the basics of genetics and genomic data.
 It explores the technologies used for sequencing DNA, and for performing basic analysis of these genomes.
 Please feel free to use.
 If you have questions, I am happy to try to answer them.

-Most of the materials can be found on the wiki (https://github.com/krthickman/Genomics-Technologies-and-Analysis-Course/wiki)
+Most of the materials can be found on the [Course Overview Wiki](https://github.com/krthickman/Genomics-Technologies-and-Analysis-Course/wiki/Course-Overview)